feli-flitzberg/FerretOS/README.md

     - `chroot-net.sh` is already set up for this purpose
 - Ownership of gcc build directory is changed before installation
   - `chown -vR root:root $PWD`
-- Full `/etc/os-release` added before configure step
+- Full `/etc/os-release` is added before systemd configure step
-  - Required for systemd-boot to be added by meson
+  - Required for systemd-boot to configure correctly
 - `-D firstboot=false` is removed from systemd configuration stage
-  - This image should boot anywhere, but some things can't be configured beforehand to accomodate this goal
+  - This image should boot anywhere, but some things can't be configured beforehand
 - `-D default-dnssec=no` is removed from systemd configuration stage
 - `-D ldconfig=false` is removed from systemd configuration stage
 - Machine id is not initialized to avoid compiling any reference to it in later packages
+- Timezone is not set to accomodate systemd-firstboot
+- `/etc/adjtime` is not used to accomodate multiple hardware setups
+- System locale is not set to accomodate systemd-firstboot
 - `/etc/fstab` is not created
-  - As part of the [Bootloader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification/) this file isn't needed by a spec-compliant bootloader to find root image
+  - As part of the [Bootloader Specification](https://uapi-group.org/specifications/specs/boot_loader_specification/) this file isn't needed by a spec-compliant bootloader to find the root partition or data partitions

 ***If you work in a chroot and reinstall dbus via BLFS instructions, `$LFS/dev` will no longer unmount, and the host system will require a reboot. dbus will also warn about an